JamesCBremerJr/SimpleCorners/README.md

 particularly the fact that the convergence of such methods was established decades ago.
-The only issue is the efficiency with which the solutions are represented, not the convergence of discretizations of the conditioning of the resulting linear system.
+The only issue is the efficiency with which the solutions are represented, not the convergence of discretizations or the conditioning of the resulting linear system.

 Arbitrarily high order algebraic convergence can be easily obtained